This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Once cucamelon seeds sprout, the plants are relatively low care.
 If using grow lights, keep them turned on for sixteen hours a day.
 Also pay attention to soil moisture.
 Cucamelon plants appreciate even moisture but don’t want to be sitting in water.
 Too much moisture may encourage root rot.
 I also fertilize the young plants with a half strength dose of fish emulsion fertilizer every two weeks.

-Once the seedlings are a few inches tall, they can be moved to larger pots.
-I usually upsize my cucamelon plants to four inch pots.
+Once the seedlings are a few inches tall, move them to larger pots.
+I usually upsize my cucamelon plants to 4-inch pots.
 I also insert a small bamboo post in the pot to provide something for the plants to climb.
 It helps prevent the vines from tangling.
 This is mainly an issue for plants started too early.
 The first year I started cucamelons indoors, I sowed the seeds about ten weeks before the last spring frost.
 By the time I could move them to the garden, each plant was about three feet long and it took me an hour to untangle the plants.
 I quickly learned to start them at the right time.

 How and when to harden off cucamelon plants

 Begin to harden off cucamelon seedlings around your last expected spring frost date.
-I don’t rush my plants into the garden as cucamelons are cold sensitive and can sustain damage if the temperature drops or there is a frost.
-Instead, I begin the process around the last frost date and plant them in my garden beds or containers seven to ten days later when the weather is more settled.
+I don’t rush my plants into the garden as cucamelons are frost sensitive and can sustain damage if the temperature drops or there is a frost.
+Instead, I begin the process around the last frost date and plant them in my garden beds or containers seven to ten days later when warm weather is more assured.

 To harden off: